 CO2 exceeded this “safe” level in 1988, is now beyond 400 ppm, and still climbing every year.
 And we have yet to seriously commit to curtail our emissions.

-350 ppm means reducing emission isn’t enough.
-Even zero emission can’t move humanity out of danger.
+350 ppm means reducing emissions isn’t enough.
+Even Net Zero Emission can’t move humanity out of danger.
 We must lower greenhouse gas levels.
 To have hope for a future, humans must initiate processes to remove greenhouse gases by conversion to stable substances stored in safe places.

 The Soil Carbon Sink

-Soil—one of Earth’s largest carbon sinks—is easy to access.
+Soil—one of Earth’s largest carbon sinks—is also among the easiest to access.
 All the carbon currently in Earth’s atmosphere can be stored in soil—safe, solid, stable.
 Any effort to confront climate change must see soil as a primary carbon asset.
-Putting carbon in soil is a wise investment in a sustainable future.
+Putting carbon in soil is a wise and necessary investment in a sustainable future.

 |The food system accounts for one third